ievaaleksandravica/nodejs-basics/README.md

 ![image](https://user-images.githubusercontent.com/79845207/138916648-e59cd68a-8fd6-4a58-878c-73d2e959b343.png)

 #### Task App
-##### Databases
-* `MongoDB`
-   * https://www.mongodb.com/ open source database available for all operating systems.
-Launched in the same year as NodeJS - works very well together.
-   * SQL database
-      * Data is stored in tables.
-      * Each entry is row/record
-      * Each data type is a column.
-   * NoSQL database (not only SQL)
-      * Stored in collection (similar to js objects).
-      * Each entry is a document.
-      * Each data type is a field.
-   * Installation
-      * Go to the website and download `MongoDB Community Server` under `On Premises` section.
-      * Open download folder and double click to extract the contents.
-Copy the folder and move it somewhere out of downloads (e.g. your user folder)
-      * In the same folder create a new directory for actually storing the databases and call it e.g. `mongodb-data`
-      * start the database by running `/Users/ievaaleksandravica/mongodb/bin/mongod --dbpath=/Users/ievaaleksandravica/mongodb-data` in your terminal
-      * this will create multiple files in `mongodb-data` and set up the server.
-      * if you see a message: `"Waiting for connections","attr":{"port":27017,"ssl":"off"}}` means your server was indeed setup up and running.
-   * Installing Mongo GUI - visualization / admin interface
-      * `Robo 3T` https://robomongo.org/ - install it from the internet and run through the installation wizard.
-      * Once you will be done with it, under the `MongoDB Connections` section `Create` a new one.
-      * The default port used will be `27017`
-      * Once you created it, you can
-      * 1.`Test` the connection and if everything is green (note: you have to have the server running in your terminal) and * 2. `Save` and check that connection was properly build by right clicking on the DB in the RoboT3 tool, choosing `New Shell` and writing `db.version()`.
-Execute it by clicking the green play button and if you get a version, setup is successful.

 ### Playground
 * `1-json.js` Examples of JSON `parse` and `stringify` functionality combinining it with `fs.writeFileSync` and `fs.readFileSync` functionality